-So for tonight’s culinary feast I will be preparing chicken breasts chopped into bite size pieces, baby potatoes, and colorful veggies including carrots and peppers, which according to Pinterest I can then just roast all together in one pot for 15 minutes.
-This remains to be seen … Look out for an update later.
+So for tonight’s culinary feast I will be preparing chicken breasts chopped into bite-size pieces, baby potatoes, and colourful veggies including carrots and peppers, which according to Pinterest I can then just roast all together in one pot for 15 minutes.

 I’m certainly not holding my breath.
 I suspect that after taking all this time trying to decide what to feed them, and the effort in making this delicious healthy family meal, it will be followed up by a family size bag of crisps, between two of us.
 Obviously only once the kids are in bed and we’ve set a good example!